 If there’s one thing everyone knows, it’s that it rains constantly in Seattle.
 That and the fact that Seattle-ites love their coffee.

 However, just because “everybody knows something” doesn’t make it anywhere near true.
-Despite many people considering Seattle to be one of the wettest cities on the West Coast, its level of raininess is constantly exaggerated.
+Despite many people considering Seattle to be one of the wettest cities on the West Coast, its level of raininess is constantly exaggerated in movies and other tropes.

 On an average year, Seattle has 822 hours during which there is measurable rain.
 So it rains in Seattle roughly 9.4% of the time.